bodrick/awesome/TOPICS.md

 *   [ankit/stylebot](https://github.com/ankit/stylebot) - Change the appearance of the web instantly
 *   [katranci/github-npm-stats](https://github.com/katranci/github-npm-stats) - Chrome extension that displays npm download stats on GitHub
-*   [wong2/chat-gpt-google-extension](https://github.com/wong2/chat-gpt-google-extension) - A browser extension to display ChatGPT response alongside search engine results
+*   [wong2/chat-gpt-google-extension](https://github.com/wong2/chat-gpt-google-extension) - A browser extension that enhance search engines with ChatGPT
 *   [mue/mue](https://github.com/mue/mue) - Fast, open and free-to-use new tab page for modern browsers
 *   [ibillingsley/HumbleNewTabPage](https://github.com/ibillingsley/HumbleNewTabPage) - New tab page extension for Chrome and Firefox
 *   [maxmilton/new-tab](https://github.com/maxmilton/new-tab) - ⚡ A high-performance browser new tab page that gets you where you need to go faster.